Marlborough House set: Activities

-London society (ie. the upper class) grew in the 1880s and split into a number a separate cliques, of which the Marlborough House set was one part.
+London society (ie. the upper class) grew in the 1880s and split into a number of separate cliques, of which the Marlborough House set was one part.
 The term "Marlborough House set" first came into use in the 1880s as it was noticed that the behaviour of its members was significantly different to the court around Victoria.
 According to historian James Stourton Edward wanted Marlborough House to be regarded as the "best kept house in London — even though many thought it had the worst morals".
 Edward was the undisputed leader of the set, which was the backdrop for many scandals.
 Edward expected the members to act with honour (though not necessarily with high morals).
 Adultery was common between the members, though divorce, as it would lead to public exposure, was seen as unacceptable.
 Edward enforced a strict formal dress code for the members of the set.

 Key events in the social calendar of the set included horse race meetings, especially Royal Ascot, the Epsom Derby and the St Leger Stakes.
 Members also enjoyed shooting, hunting, playing cards and attending extravagant dinners.
 Edward and the set developed the concept of the country house weekend, ostensibly for the purposes of hunting and shooting.
 When the men returned to the host's house at tea time in the afternoon the women would dress in tea gowns, without corsets or petticoats and assignations would often take place.
 Country home owners spent vast sums to improve their buildings and furnishings ahead of these weekends.
 Witley Park in Surrey was a favourite location.
 Towards the end of the weekends the attendees were often formally photographed with Edward seated in the centre, the current hostess to his right and his current mistress to his left.